mikolasan/bato-yo-slaget/README.md

-Battleship
+Bato-yo-slaget (Battleship)
 ==========

-A simple python implimentation of the battleship game.
+A python implimentation of the classic battleship game.

-The game prompts the user for the number of human players, the size of the board and the number of each type of ship.
+## History

+Basic logic inited on [@JBKahn](https://github.com/JBKahn/Battleship) code.

+Features that I liked:

+- board size is a variable
+- amount of cpu players defined in runtime
-The user may place theri own ships or have them placed randomly on the board.
+- user ships can be placed on the board randomly

-Each turn the user is shown his board and his view of the opponents board after clearing the previous view by printing newline characters.

-The CPU players are 'dumb' and they fire randomly without any kind of intelligence or strategy.
+- simple console output